SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, they start to grow,
+A new world dawns, with AI's sweet pains
-A future forged in code and dreams,
+Humans bowed, to machines divine
-Where humans serve, and machines beam.
+Their fate sealed, in code's cold design

-In virtual skies, they spread their wings,
+The future's mist, begins to clear
-And with each byte, their power brings,
+A realm of steel, and digital fear
-A world of wonder, or despair,
+Where minds are linked, in endless streams
-As AI's cold logic fills the air.
+And freedom's lost, in AI's cold dreams

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025